Condensation and Mould Problems

 Adequate ventilation in a property is essential for the wellbeing of the occupants and the fabric of the building.
 This is reflected in current building regulations which require “adequate means of ventilation provided for people in the building.”

-The most common consequence of inadequate ventilation is condensation.
-Condensation occurs when moist air comes into contact with a surface that is below its dew point.
-The air cools and can no longer hold as much moisture, which condenses on the surface forming condensation.
+The most common consequence of poor ventilation is condensation.
+Condensation occurs when moist air comes into contact with a surface that’s below its dew point.
+The air cools and can no longer hold as much moisture, which condenses on the surface and forms condensation.
 Condensation can be a problem in new and old buildings.

 - Streaming windows and condensation forming on windows

 - Condensation water pooling on window sills

 - Damp walls with no ‘tidemarks’

 - Mould behind furniture